TheThinkingHome/device_sentinel/README.md

 # Device Sentinel

+Somewhere in your house right now, a sensor may be lying to you.
+It froze, and Home Assistant is still showing the last thing it heard.
+The dashboard looks healthy.
+The corpse looks fine.

-A Home Assistant custom integration that watches hardware liveness: frozen devices (silent but showing a healthy value), unavailable devices, low batteries, and weak radio links.
-It learns each device's own reporting rhythm and sets per-device freeze windows automatically, so it watches everything by default and false-alarms on almost nothing.
+Device Sentinel is a Home Assistant custom integration that watches for exactly that: frozen devices (silent but wearing healthy values), unavailable devices, low batteries, and weak radio links.
+It learns the system it is installed in, so you do not have to configure it.

 **Status: pre-release (0.3.x).
-Not intended for use.** Battery detection is live; freeze and unavailable detection, signal detection, problem lists, and notifications arrive in later versions.
-Until this project reaches its public release, the blueprints remain the supported tools.
+Not ready for use.** Battery detection is live; freeze, unavailability, and signal detection, problem lists, and notifications arrive in later steps.
+Until public release, the [Sentinel blueprints](https://github.com/TheThinkingHome/Automations) remain the supported tools.
+Device Sentinel is their successor.

-Device Sentinel is the integration successor to the Sentinel template blueprints ([Battery Sentinel, Entity Sentinel, Sentinel Notify](https://github.com/TheThinkingHome/Automations)).
+## The idea

+Install it, add it, answer zero questions.
+From that moment it watches every device in your registry by default.
+Non-hardware devices (Sun, add-ons, dashboard plugins) classify themselves out automatically, and you exclude the rare exception in two clicks.
+Where customization earns its place it exists, sliders and per-device overrides for the tuner, but a novice never needs to touch any of it.

+Then it learns.
+It measures each device's reporting rhythm from the event bus, the longest it normally goes silent, tracked daily in storage that survives every restart and update.
+Each device's freeze window is its own worst normal silence plus a margin.
+No tiers, no hand-guessed timings, no helper entities to create.
+One anomalous day moves nothing; a repeating anomaly counts; a frozen device can never teach the system that freezing is normal, because only silences that end get learned.
+Restart republishes, restored states, and reconnect storms are recognized and excluded on their pattern alone.

 ## What it does today

-- Watches every device in the registry by default.
-Non-hardware devices (Sun, Backup, add-ons, frontend plugins) are set aside automatically.
+- Watches all devices by default with automatic service-device classification, and reports coverage, learning progress, and classification through its own entities.
+- Learns per-device reporting rhythms and per-device signal baselines (Zigbee linkquality, Wi-Fi RSSI), with anomaly-trimmed rolling histories.
-- Detects low batteries: the percentage entity elected over the binary flag per device, a configurable threshold (dashboard slider, applied live), hysteresis so a cell at the line never flaps, and below-threshold-since carried in storage across restarts.
-Reported through battery_low_count and battery_low_list entities.
+- Detects low batteries: the percentage entity elected over the binary flag, a threshold on a dashboard slider applied live, hysteresis so a cell at the line never flaps, and below-threshold-since carried across restarts.
+Reported through battery_low_count and battery_low_list.
-- Learns each device's reporting rhythm from the event bus: the worst normal silence per day, kept as a rolling per-device history in persistent storage that survives restarts and updates.
-Restart republishes, reconnect storms, and outages are recognized and excluded, so a device can never teach the system that being broken is normal.
-- Records each device's signal strength (Zigbee linkquality, Wi-Fi RSSI) with rolling daily minima.
-- One-press enable assist: a button that enables the last_seen and signal entities integrations ship disabled, so protocol truth flows without hand-enabling entities one by one.
+- One-press enable assist: a button that enables the last_seen and signal entities integrations ship disabled, so protocol truth flows without hand-enabling entities.
 Entities a user disabled personally are left alone.
-- Coverage, learning-progress, and classification sensors, plus two diagnostic files written nightly to `/config/device_sentinel/`: the learned-rhythms table (device_telemetry.txt) and the watched-versus-set-aside audit (classification.txt).
+- Writes two human-readable diagnostic files nightly to `/config/device_sentinel/`: the learned-rhythms table and the watched-versus-set-aside audit.

 ## What is coming

-- Frozen-device detection at device level (any entity's activity vouches for the device), with each device's window set from its own learned rhythm plus a margin.
-No tiers, no hand-guessed windows.
+- Frozen-device detection at device level (any entity's activity vouches for its siblings), each window armed per device from its own learned rhythm.
-- Unavailable, unknown, and missing detection at entity level.
+- Unavailable, unknown, and never-reported detection at entity level, with the last signal readings before a failure attached as forensics.
-- Signal detection against each device's own learned baseline (no global threshold; LQI has no cross-manufacturer standard).
+- Signal detection against each device's own learned baseline; there is no cross-manufacturer LQI standard, so there is no global threshold.
-- Acknowledgeable problem lists as the integration's own to-do entities, and notifications about additions only, with quiet hours and per-device priority.
+- Problem lists as real to-do entities (the checkbox is the acknowledgment; recovery deletes), and notifications about additions only, with quiet hours and per-device priority.
-- An exclude list (entity, device, label, area, integration) and tuning knobs, all through the options flow.
+- The exclude list (entity, device, label, area, integration) with pickers populated from what was detected.

 ## Requirements